Strategy11/formidable-forms/readme.txt

 * Fix: The reply to value of an email would default to the admin email instead of the from email when a shortcode with an empty result was used.
 * Fix: When switching between the dropdown and text lookup types, the watch lookup option not properly toggle back on.
 * Fix: The autocomplete page dropdown was not consistent with other styles.

-= 4.11.03 =
-* New: Name fields now work in the To and From settings for email actions.
-* Fix: Images were not properly loading when styles were loading via an AJAX request.
-* Fix: Zeros were not appearing in the entries list for repeaters.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>